 Integrated façades, where different technological solutions are integrated to improve performance and to lower the impact of the building, is a fast-growing field of research with a broad scope of application and a significant positive impact on the environment.
 Today, with the use of technology buildings are getting smarter.
 Energy conservation usually starts from the façade perspective of a building.
 Architects have been connecting their designs with building management systems while integrating them with the IOD.
 Buildings may also change their behavioural patterns with the climatic and geographical conditions.
 Apart from architects, specific consultants need to be involved in the process of designing façades in order to make the built forms more energy-efficient and sustainable.

 Integration of green, photovoltaic and responsive interfaces with relation to climate and human comfort will be the future in opposition to the static, hermetically sealed façades, predicts Ar.
 Kumaran.
 Integration of green will be an important aspect of the ever-increasing chemical and noise pollution in the air.
 A ‘Biophilic’ approach has already been adopted in other developed countries in response to global environmental catastrophes.

 With the manufacturers offering state-of-the-art intelligent materials that can respond to the environment, architects have begun their adoption in the buildings they create.
 These dynamic material solutions powered by the Internet of Things (IoT) can be integrated with the overall building management system to build intelligent buildings that are efficient in use and easy to maintain.

-It is a matter of time and increasing rate of adoption before futuristic building becomes commonplace in the Indian skyline.
-Continuous innovations bring in products and solutions and serve the façades of today and tomorrow in an intelligent, energy efficient and sustainable manner.
+It is a matter of time and an increasing rate of adoption before futuristic building becomes commonplace in the Indian skyline.
+Continuous innovations bring in products and solutions and serve the façades of today and tomorrow in an intelligent, energy-efficient and sustainable manner.
 It is this sense of agility from manufacturers, and curiosity and sense of experimentation from designers that will help us leapfrog into the arena of ‘futuristic façades’.